-Independent Dance is a partner of a research project driven by Royona Mitra, Arabella Stanger and Simon Ellis that explores how race and racism mark the cultures, institutions and aesthetics underpinning contemporary dance in the UK.
+Independent Dance was a partner on Contemporary Dance and Whiteness, a two-year research project led by Royona Mitra (Brunel University), Arabella Stanger (University of Sussex) and Simon Ellis (C-DaRE, Coventry University), exploring how race and racism mark the cultures, institutions and aesthetics underpinning contemporary dance in the UK.

-This video essay by Royona, Arabella and Simon uses edited extracts from the interviews from the project to gather and reflect what interviewees raised in conversation.
+This video essay uses edited extracts reflecting what interviewees raised in conversation.

 As part of the project, the researchers interviewed ID staff about the organisation and its context and problematics in relation to race in contemporary dance and somatic practices.

-The project continues to raise and delineate complex and challenging issues and complexities for ID, which we try to surface and address in our processes – from planning and programming to administration and evaluation.
+The project continues to raise and delineate complex and challenging issues and complexities for ID, which we try to surface and address in our processes – from planning and programming to administration, governance, recruitment and evaluation.
 It is a constant learning process.

 Activities at ID

-ID hosted a one-day workshop on 15 September 2019, led by the project team with Cristina Fernandes Rosa, built around the large body of work by artists and scholars of colour who centre Black, Brown and Indigenous perspectives in their anti-racist work.
+ID hosted a one-day workshop in 2019, led by the project team and Cristina Fernandes Rosa and built around the large body of work by artists and scholars of colour who centre Black, Brown and Indigenous perspectives in their anti-racist work.
 The day included activities, discussions and reflections to grapple with complex issues about the role of dance in racism, white supremacy, solidarity and justice.

-On 3 December 2019, as part of Crossing Borders, ID hosted a discussion titled Anti-Racist Contemporary Dance; a public conversation with Alexandrina Hemsley, Rob Jones, Seeta Patel and Rajni Shah, and facilitated by Royona Mitra.
+Also in 2019, as part of Crossing Borders, we hosted a discussion titled Anti-Racist Contemporary Dance; a public conversation with Alexandrina Hemsley, Rob Jones, Seeta Patel and Rajni Shah, and facilitated by Royona Mitra.
 This panel centred artists of colour and their reparative and militant anti-racist dance practices.